nya3jp/tast/docs/code_reviews.md

 Tast reviewer reviews make sure your change is good from the perspective of Tast test experts.

-Tast reviewers are engineers from various teams in Chrome OS who have experience with writing and reviewing Tast tests.
+Tast reviewers are engineers from various teams in ChromeOS who have experience with writing and reviewing Tast tests.
 Their review insures that tests are written using learned best practices for test execution speed, stability and maintainability.